arevindh/ha-tinxy-cloud/README.md

 ## Local Control

 A local-network alternative is available at [arevindh/tinxylocal](https://github.com/arevindh/tinxylocal) for users who prefer not to use the cloud.
 Note that the local integration supports only a limited number of older device models. **EVA series devices are not supported** by the local integration.

 ---

-## Community

-For support and discussions, join the community on [Discord](https://discord.gg/cSPwkkQg).

----